seanfreiburg/MovieTracker/README.md

 Jetpack Compose is a declarative React like framework used for views.

-Jetpack Navigation was used for navigation stack
+Jetpack Navigation was used for navigation stack.

 Coroutines/Flows were used to do async work

 Paparazzi was used to do view snapshot testing - Note due to Coil not working with Paparazzi, these aren't very useful, but I'm hopeful that it could be fixed.

-Dagger-Hilt was used to do dependency injection
+Dagger-Hilt was used to do dependency injection.

-Coil for async image loading and caching
+Coil for async image loading and caching.

 # Architecture
 The app uses MVI (Model-View-Intent) as a base of architecture.